zhangxin511/platform-api-docs/data/bank.rst

 ----------------

 You can search for banks by name or by routing number.
-Searching by name is the prefered method, some routing numbers may be valid but not mapped to a bank.
+Searching by name is the preferred method, some routing numbers may be valid but not mapped to a bank.

 ::